roadapathy/mesa-kernel-build-guide/Step2-Kernel.md

 ## Notes on Compiler Flags

 - `-O2` is a balanced optimization level for speed and safety.
-- `-O3` is more aggressive and can improve performance at the cost of longer compile times and larger binaries.
+- `-O3` is more aggressive and can improve performance at the cost of longer compile times and larger binaries but are fine for the modules.
 - `-march=native` and `-mtune=native` automatically optimize for the host CPU.
 This is preferred over architecture-specific flags like `-march=znver5` for portability.
 - Flags like `-fomit-frame-pointer`, `-frename-registers`, and `-fgcse-after-reload` help reduce overhead and improve register allocation.
 These have been selected as a fusion of -O2 and -O3 depending on the project's functions.
 Example: loops versus heavy math
 - `-fno-stack-protector` disables stack smashing protection for minor performance gain but reduces security.
 Remove this if security is crucial.